 - PAM 532 Pharmacology III (3 SH)

-- PAM 540 Clinical Laboratory & Diagnostic Medicine I (3 SH)
+- PAM 540 Clinical Laboratory and Diagnostic Medicine I (3 SH)

-- PAM 541 Clinical Laboratory & Diagnostic Medicine II (3 SH)
+- PAM 541 Clinical Laboratory and Diagnostic Medicine II (3 SH)

-- PAM 542 Clinical Laboratory & Diagnostic Medicine III (3 SH)
+- PAM 542 Clinical Laboratory and Diagnostic Medicine III (3 SH)